 Right-sided THR and Associated Lateral Patellar Luxation

 The dog was re-examined twelve months after left THR surgery and a right-sided THR, to address right-sided hip dysplasia and secondary osteoarthritis, was performed.
 A right-sided hybrid THR was performed with a 20mm cementless acetabular cup, cemented #5 femoral stem and 13mm(+0mm) femoral head implant..
 Satisfactory implant positioning was confirmed except that cup impaction depth was suboptimal; measurements indicated AR 28.9°, AI 135° and ALO 42.8° (Figs. 4A-D).
 Femoral stem anteversion was appropriate.
 Recovery from the procedure was uneventful, with tentative weight-bearing on the right pelvic limb 24 hours following surgery.
 Right stifle grade II LPL was however present immediately after surgery whenever the dog flexed the right stifle.
-The dog was discharged with detailed instructions (Supplementary material 3) and surgical intervention was scheduled for four weeks after THR if no improvement of the LPL was noted during this period with medical management.
+The dog was discharged with detailed instructions (Supplementary material 3) and surgical intervention was scheduled for four weeks after THR if no improvement of the LPL was noted, during this period with medical management.

 At four weeks post right THR (as on the left side), no improvement was noted and surgical management of the right grade II LPL was planned as described previously.24 A 12mm wide block sulcoplasty was performed as previously detailed.
 Congruency after block sulcoplasty was again judged to be excellent and manual luxation of the patella not possible.
 The dog was discharged 24 hours later with instructions as detailed in Supplementary material 4.